Which analyst expects VAALCO Energy Inc. (EGY) to perform well in the near future? - The Dwinnex

 Ratios:

-For a deeper understanding of VAALCO Energy Inc.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 6.13 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 10.99.
+To gain a deeper understanding of EGY’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.71 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 10.25.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.90 and its Current Ratio is at 1.00.
 In the meantime, Its Debt-to-Equity ratio is 0.01 whereas as Long-Term Debt/Eq ratio is at 0.01.

 Upgrades & Downgrades